 Motorcycle riding is thrilling, and if you’re holding this magazine, it’s likely something you love to do.
 But the sport can also be dangerous, and you should have a good understanding of the protective equipment available.
 This magazine story might be unpleasant, will border on gruesome and may force you to consider thoughts you normally might avoid.
-However, it is intended to deliver information so that you can answer for yourself the long-standing question: “Should I wear a neck brace?”
+However, it is intended to deliver information so that you can answer for yourself the long-standing question: “Should I wear a motorcycle neck brace?”

-Editor’s Note: Dirt Rider made every effort to thoroughly research this topic and supply you, our loyal reader, with pure facts and raw data.
-We present this information not for controversy but for clarification in order to help you make an informed personal determination about whether or not to utilize a neck brace.
-Ride at your own risk, wear proper safety gear and remember: Motorcycles are fun, and with advancements in safety technology riders are better protected than ever before.
+Editor’s Note: Dirt Rider_ made every effort to thoroughly research this topic and supply you, our loyal reader, with pure facts and raw data.
+We present this information not for controversy but for clarification in order to help you make an informed personal determination about whether or not to utilize a motorcycle neck brace.
+Ride at your own risk, wear proper safety gear and remember: Motorcycles are fun, and with advancements in safety technology riders are better protected than ever before._

-The genesis for this story was a visit to the Leatt laboratory in Cape Town, South Africa, where I met Dr. Chris Leatt, biomedical engineers Cornel de Jongh and Pieter Keevy, several others from the Leatt team, and toured the company’s test and design lab.
+The genesis for this story was a visit to the Leatt laboratory in Cape Town, South Africa, where I met Dr. Chris Leatt, biomedical engineers Cornel de Jongh and Pieter Keevy, several others from the Leatt neck brace team, and toured the company’s test and design lab.
 This story is composed primarily from information provided by Leatt since they have a full-time test/development lab.
 Many facts and statistics will contain endnotes, and this story’s website component will cite those references as well as offer more information and opinions on what you read here (that story’s found at www.dirtrider.com/2013neckbraceextras).
 This story is not designed to endorse the Leatt brace over other brands’ braces.
 Let this be a start, not an end point, to your (and our) investigation into neck brace protection.

 Spinal Cord Injury Vs. Spine Injury